hankatola/Liri_bot/README.md

 * movie <movie-name>
 * spotify <song-title>
 * concert <artist-name>
+* file <file-name> - this command is optional

 Liri will also read commands from a text file that defaults to 'random.txt', but can be specified via command line.
-Responses log to console and 'log.txt'
+Responses log to console and 'log.txt'.

 ### APIs used
 * spotify